 - Eating well: Consuming foods high in …

 - B vitamins help the nervous system (avocados, almonds, oats)

-- Vitamin C (kiwi, blueberries, citrus fruits) help to protect and repair cells
+- Vitamin C (kiwi, blueberries, citrus fruits) helps to protect and repair cells

 - Omega-3 (salmon, walnuts, eggs) have been shown to keep stress hormones under control

-- Magnesium (spinach, dark chocolate, leafy greens) also help regulate stress hormones and create a calming effect in the body
+- Magnesium (spinach, dark chocolate, leafy greens) also help regulate stress hormones and create a calming effect on the body

 - Tryptophan (turkey, pumpkin, oats) produce serotonin, which promotes tiredness and calmness